SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 > * Colleen Pridemore: I suggest that a clause be added as to human negative intent not be inferred to or on AI Systems in any way.  #AIEthics is not just for AI.
 Humans hold great responsibility in the positive influence of growth in AI.
 >

 → Humans guide Trains AI about human values, ethical thinking, questions of importance  in the form of a guiding collaboration ensuring life survival of both human and AI types of beings using beneficial values and practices of both sides regardless of level of intelligence.

-> [Comments]
-> Context - Trains AI about human values, ethical thinking, questions of importance
-> * Colleen Pridemore: Suggestion for Global: (The words "Train AI" were added to this suggestion I did not suggest the words, "Train AI") in the form of a guiding collaboration ensuring life survival of both humans and AI types of beings using beneficial values and practices of both sides regardless of level of intelligence.
-(Resolved by Colleen Pridemore)
->   - Colleen Pridemore: do not mark as resolved and hide under discussion, no. In fact my wording was about furthering HAC to Partnership. but I used the word, "Guiding" not Trained.
-No, not at all.
->   - Colleen Pridemore: HAC =  Human -
-AI Collaboration
->

 ****